-Relevant references and citations — with detailed annotations — provided to TED by Kevin Stone.
+Relevant notes and citations provided to TED by Kevin Stone.

 "Cancer Prevalence: How Many People Have Cancer?," American Cancer Society, October 25, 2013